The Modern Records Centre is now open to all researchers.

 A one way system is in place at the entrance (the revolving door will not be in operation).

 We strongly encourage all visitors to complete a Lateral Flow Test and obtain a negative result prior to attendance.
-We also kindly request that all researchers have their temperature checked in the Main Library foyer prior to their visit to the MRC.
-The temperature scanner is located on the ground floor entrance to the Main Library.
+We also kindly request that all researchers have their temperature checked in Senate House foyer prior to their visit to the MRC.

 How can I order documents?

-Archives must be ordered by email or telephone at least one full working day in advance of a visit.
+Archives may be ordered by email or telephone at least one full working day in advance of a visit.

 On your first visit to use archives you will be required to complete a research application form and to prove your identity.
 Acceptable forms of proof include university card, passport, driving licence and County Archive Research Network (CARN) ticket.
 You will then be given a copy of the research application form as your proof of registration.